WhisperingWindLinux/Guides/README.md

 ## How to build the kernel

 This is not the most comprehensive guide for building a kernel.
-For example, it omits issues related to digital signatures; you should disable Secure Boot in BIOS/UEFI to load this kernel.
-However, what is described here is a minimally functional version that will allow you to build and use a new kernel.
+For example, it omits issues related to digital signatures However, what is described here is a minimally functional version that will allow you to build and use a new kernel.

 **1) Before starting the build, you need to install dependencies and tools for building**